Get

 So, you’ve decided to add a puppy to your family?
 How exciting!
 Puppies are so adorable and rewarding, but they’re also extremely challenging.
 The demands of puppy ownership may not suit every dog owner, so you may want to consider adopting an older puppy instead.

-There are many benefits to adopting a 1-year-old dog (an older puppy) rather than a puppy that is a few months old, though there are some cons you should be aware of, too.
+There are many benefits to adopting a 1-year-old dog (an older puppy) rather than a puppy that is a few months old, though there are cons you should be aware of too.
 Read on to learn whether adopting an older puppy is a better fit for your lifestyle.

 The 6 Pros of Adopting an Older Puppy

-There are many benefits to adopting a one-year-old puppy over a younger pup.
-Let’s take a look at some of the most significant pros to consider.
+There are many benefits of adopting a 1-year-old puppy over a younger pup.
+Let’s take a look at the most significant pros to consider.

 1. They’re Probably Housebroken

-Depending on their owners, puppies are typically house-trained by the time they’re between four to six months, though some may take up to a year to be completely housebroken.
-Adopting an older puppy means that the previous owners probably already went through all the hard work of getting them trained to go outside, meaning fewer messes and frustration for the new owners.
+Depending on their owners, puppies are typically house-trained by the time they’re between 4 and 6 months old, though some may take up to a year to be completely housebroken.
+Adopting an older puppy means that the previous owners probably already went through all the hard work of getting them trained to go outside, meaning fewer messes and frustration for you, the new owner.

 Portrait of dog puppy mudi